Hypercacher

-Hypercacher ([ipɛʁkaʃɛʁ]; also Hyper Cacher or HyperCacher; translated as "Super Kosher") is a chain of kosher supermarkets in France and Italy.
+Hypercacher ([ipɛʁkaʃɛʁ]; also Hyper Cacher or HyperCacher; translated as "Hyper Kosher") is a chain of kosher supermarkets in France and Italy.

 There are branches in and around Paris (Porte de Vincennes, rue de Manin, rue de l'Ourcq, La Villette, rue Bayen, rue Jean-de-la-La-Fontaine, Montreuil, Créteil, Sarcelles, Saint Gratien), as well as in Nice and Rome.

 History

 The first branch was opened in March 1992 in Montreuil, and branches have been opened from that date until 2013.
 The company's president is Michel Emsalem.

 On 9 January 2015, Islamist terrorist Amedy Coulibaly held several hostages at gunpoint at the Porte de Vincennes branch in the eastern suburbs of Paris.
 Four hostages were murdered by Coulibaly, who was then killed by police.

-Some of those saved where saved by Lassana Bathily, a Muslim of Malian descent, who hid them in the basement of the shop.
+Some of those saved were saved by Lassana Bathily, a Muslim of Malian descent, who hid them in the basement of the shop.